sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/7600 - excel-reference.md

 ----

-- For a tutorial about converting a PDF to an Excel sheet using the Sensible app, see [Getting started with out-of-the-box extraction](doc:library-quickstart).
+- For a tutorial about converting document data to an Excel file using the Sensible app, see [Getting started with out-of-the-box extraction](doc:library-quickstart).
 - To get started with extracting from your custom documents, see [Getting Started](doc:getting-started-ai).